PetyaKmet/minta/README.txt

-This is a sample drush make with an installation profile for learning porpuses.
+This is a sample Drupal  drush make with an installation profile for learning porpuses.